 Several times a year when there is no Bar or Bat Mitzvah, The Temple Brotherhood celebrates the opening or closing of a Book of the Bible by having their choir perform at the Shabbat Service, and then hosting an oneg afterwards that features their handmade Sinai Matzo, gravlax, and Heaven Hill bourbon.

 Friday Evening Shabbat Services usually take place in the Waller Chapel and are offered in several different styles of worship.
-During the fall, winter, and spring – between Rosh Hashanah and Shavuot – Erev Shabbat Services begin at 7 p.m. and last for about one hour.
-They consist of the styles listed below.
+During the fall, winter, and spring – between Rosh Hashanah and Shavuot – Erev Shabbat Services begin at 7:00 pm and last for about one hour.
+During the summer, Erev Shabbat Services begin at 6:30 pm.